 On windy days, you should bring balcony objects indoors whenever possible.
 You do not want the objects being blown around, which is more likely in a high rise because the winds are stronger on higher levels of a building than the lower levels.
 As a general rule, do not store glass objects or sharp objects on a high-rise balcony, as these can become dangerous in windy conditions.

-3. Keep counterweights on hands for heavy or large furniture during storms
+3. Keep counterweights on hand for heavy or large furniture during storms

 If you have large items or furniture that cannot be taken indoors during storms or windy days, you need to invest in counterweights.
 Counterweights are designed to keep objects stable in windy conditions.
 If you know when it’s going to storm or it has just begun to storm, use your counterweights to help prevent large furniture from being blown by the wind.